-Patients usually experience it as a cramp-like muscular discomfort, but PAD can also produce numbness, tingling, weakness, or fatigue.
-In any form, claudication occurs when muscles are not getting all the oxygen they need.
-Because muscles need more oxygen when they’re working, claudication begins during exercise and resolves with a few minutes of rest.
-People with mild blockages can walk substantial distances before the symptoms set in, but patients with severe PAD may experience distress in just a few yards.
+Patients usually experience it as a cramp-like muscular discomfort.
+However, rest pain can also produce numbness, tingling, weakness, or fatigue.
+This occurs when muscles are not getting all the oxygen they need.
+Because muscles need more oxygen when working, this begins during exercise and resolves with a few minutes of rest.
+People with mild blockages can walk substantial distances before the symptoms.
+Yet, patients with severe PAD may experience distress in just a few yards.
 The location of the discomfort depends on the site of the blockage.

 The most dangerous symptom is known as critical limb ischemia.
-Ischemia means tissue damage caused by lack of blood and oxygen.
+Ischemia means tissue damage caused by a lack of blood and oxygen.
 In the case of PAD, it can be triggered by a blood clot that blocks a narrowed artery.

 Critical limb ischemia is a true emergency that requires immediate treatment to prevent gangrene, amputation, or death.
-Although rest pain is much less urgent, it usually requires revascularization (surgery or angioplasty with a stent).
+Although rest pain is much less urgent, it usually involves revascularization (surgery or angioplasty with a stent).
 But patients with claudication may respond well to lifestyle treatment and medications — which is why early diagnosis and treatment are so important.

 Many patients with PAD don’t have any symptoms at all.
-But diagnosis and treatment are important for them, too.
+But diagnosis and treatment are essential for them, too.
 Patients with PAD often have atherosclerosis in other arteries.
 That’s why they have an increased risk of heart attack, stroke, and cardiovascular death.
 The more severe the PAD, the higher the risk.

 The best way to prevent peripheral arterial disease is to maintain a healthy lifestyle.
 That means: